avilaf/Araucaria_Forest/README.md

 #### Supplementary files of the article:
-# _"Review on diversification, Ecology and Evolution during the Quaternary in the Araucaria Forest Province (Atlantic Forest, Brazil)"_
+# _"Review on Diversification, Ecology and Evolution during the Quaternary in the Araucaria Forest Province (Atlantic Forest, Brazil)"_

 Fernanda R. de Avila and Victor H. Valiati